 The Riddoch Arts and Cultural Centre (previously known as the Main Corner Complex) is one of Mount Gambier’s most popular attractions.
-This exciting modern building and garden house several innovative entertainment and education venues.
+This exciting modern building and garden house has several innovative entertainment and education venues.

 Riddoch Arts and Cultural Centre, Volcano, Opening Hours, Mount Gambier

 It is a must-see for anyone with an interest in geology.
-Find out more by visiting the First Floor Theatre, where a first-class cinematic experience will tell you more about the area’s unique geological history and show you the beautiful blue lake, caverns and crystal pools that you may see on your tours around the region.
+Find out more by visiting the First Floor Theatre, where a first-class cinematic experience will tell you more about the area’s unique geological history and show you the beautiful blue lake, caverns and crystal pools you may see on your tours around the region.

 Also housed here are intriguing exhibitions on the history of Mount Gambier, including the tale of Australia’s oldest boomerang.